Pakistani girl shot by Taliban "doing well"

 Yousufzai was shot as she left school in Swat, northwest of Islamabad.
 The Taliban said they attacked her because she spoke out against the group and praised U.S. President Barack Obama.

-The alleged organiser of the shooting was captured during a 2009 military offensive against the Taliban, but released after three months, two senior officials told Reuters.
+The alleged organizer of the shooting was captured during a 2009 military offensive against the Taliban, but released after three months, two senior officials told Reuters.

 In a detailed statement about Yousufzai's injuries, Rosser said she had suffered fractures to the base of her skull and to the bone behind her left ear.
 Her left jawbone is also injured at its joint.